Sup2point0/Assort/~poetry/Quantitative Quantitivity.md

 And even if that may not be the case
 it’s them who win the race
 I think, at least,
-or maybe my prowess has just deceased
+or maybe my prowess has just decreased
 and I’m delusional
 My mind has gone diagonal
 They say don’t sell